 - An opportunity to visit with family in a safe and secure, home-like setting.

-- Flexibility in scheduling visits as the programs is open seven days a week.
+- Flexibility in scheduling visits as the program is open seven days a week.

 - Consideration of ADA needs, and sensitivity to the ethnic, cultural, and linguistic needs of the family.